My Work at IBM

 Project Operator View: One Dashboard to Rule Them All

-The third project tackled a problem that had been quietly frustrating system admins for years.
-Cloud Pak for Data had jobs and workloads running across Watson Studio, DataStage, Data Virtualization, and more — but there was no single place to see what was happening.
-Admins were jumping between tools, losing context, and flying blind when something broke in production.
+This one tackled a problem that had been quietly frustrating system admins for years.
+Cloud Pak for Data had jobs running across Watson Studio, DataStage, Data Virtualization, and more — but there was no single place to see what was actually happening.
+Admins were jumping between tools, losing context, and flying blind when something broke.

-My user for this project was "Oscar" — a composite persona of the system admins I interviewed.
-Oscar had been on the job 7–10 years.
-He was running data pipelines in production, monitoring deployments across spaces, and responsible for uptime he couldn't always control.
+My user for this project was "Oscar" — a composite persona built from the admins I interviewed.
+Oscar had been on the job 7-10 years.
+Running data pipelines in production, monitoring deployments, and responsible for uptime he couldn't always control.
 His quote stuck with me: "I've got to have visibility into thousands of environments, infrastructure activity, and deployment status all at the same time."

-I designed the Operator View: a universal jobs and workloads dashboard that aggregated scheduled jobs, active runs, deployments, and completion history into a single page.
-The design went through multiple iterations — from lo-fi table explorations to a final interface with histogram visualizations, time-based filters, and space-level drill-downs — each round informed by usability research with real admins and release engineers.
+So I designed the Operator View: a universal dashboard that pulled scheduled jobs, active runs, deployments, and completion history into one page.
+The design went through multiple iterations — lo-fi table explorations to a final interface with histogram visualizations, time-based filters, and space-level drill-downs.
+Each round was informed by usability testing with real admins.

-The final design gave operators everything Oscar needed: a scheduled jobs timeline for the next 8 hours, live status of active runs, a completion log with success/failure breakdowns, and the ability to stop, restart, or collect logs without leaving the page.
+The final design gave Oscar everything he needed: a scheduled jobs timeline for the next 8 hours, live status of active runs, a completion log with success/failure breakdowns, and the ability to stop, restart, or collect logs without ever leaving the page.

 What I Took Away

-Working at IBM taught me three things I carry with me into every project:
+IBM taught me three things I still carry:

 Treat engineers like your users — with empathy.
-They have frustrations, mental models, and pain points just like any other user.
+They have frustrations, mental models, and pain points just like anyone else.
 The only difference is they'll tell you exactly what's wrong if you ask them the right way.

 With enough patience, you can figure out anything.
 I came in knowing nothing about Kubernetes, data science workflows, or distributed cloud architecture.
-By the time I left, I was designing confidently in all three domains.
-The learning curve is real, but it's not a wall — it's a ramp.
+By the time I left, I was designing confidently in all three.
+The learning curve is real, but it's a ramp, not a wall.

 Ambiguity is an opportunity.
 When I arrived, nobody fully understood how Satellite should work from a UX perspective.
-That blank space was scary and exciting in equal measure.
-Some of my best work happened in that space between "we don't know" and "we shipped it."
+That blank space was equal parts scary and exciting.
+Some of my best work happened right there — in the gap between "we don't know" and "we shipped it."

-Download the complete deck for a deeper look at the process, research, and final designs.
+Download the full deck for a deeper look at process, research, and final designs.

 Download PDF